I had never before had a dinner quite like our last in Vancouver, so it warranted this very special post.

 We likewise shared bites of our entrees.
 The process – from loading the fork to navigating handing it to him across the table and back – was a new challenge.

-The food was absolutely delectable.
+The food at Dark Table was absolutely delectable.
 Expertly prepared.
+Every morsel was heaven in my mouth, only made better by my inability to visually judge it.
 Fortunately, it also came pre-chopped into bite-sized pieces.
-Who knows how it looked on the plate; for once it didn’t matter.
+I can’t imagine how I would navigate a knife blind; those who have lost their sight are amazing!
+And visual presentation wasn’t a concern.
+Who knows how it looked on the plate?
+For once it didn’t matter.

-Our desert arrived – a plate with a small bowl.. ice cream!
+Our desert arrived – a small bowl atop a plate.. ice cream!
 A perfect end to a wonderful meal.

 Reentering the world of light was somewhat jarring.
 I was glad for my sunglasses – just before sundown.
-And when I later got to my leftovers, I almost wanted to close my eyes to enjoy it as I had initially.
+And when I pulled out my leftovers the next day, I almost wanted to close my eyes to enjoy it as I had initially.

 It may seem odd to post about being temporarily blind on a photography blog.
 But it was a very humbling experience, and it made me even more thankful for my sight.
 We were completely helpless in that restaurant.
 We couldn’t even get to the bathroom without assistance, and we were entirely at the mercy of the blind.
 It was a bizarre reversal.